-Scripture of description and scripture of doctrine
+Scripture of description and scripture of prescription

 Adultery is OK with God — it says so in the Bible.
 When the nature of a particular portion of scripture is not appreciated then foolish and evil ideas naturally follow.